-The Committee is composed of five members, who are exclusively independent based on the more rigorous approach recommended in the "new" Self-Regulatory Code of the Italian Stock Exchange (Borsa Italiana) dated December 2011; in fact, the 2006 version of the Self-Regulatory Code included a recommendation that this Committee should only be composed of non-executive Directors, in which "only" the majority were to be Independent Directors.
+The Committee is composed of four members, who are exclusively independent based on the more rigorous approach recommended in the Self-Regulatory Code of the Italian Stock Exchange (Borsa Italiana) dated December 2011; however, the 2006 version of the Self-Regulatory

+Code, (in force at the date the Committee in office was appointed) included a recommendation that this Committee should only be composed of non-executive Directors, in which "only" the majority were to be Independent Directors.

-The Committee for Internal Control, Risks and Corporate Governance was composed of the following members at the Date of the Report:
+Prof. Paolo Ferro-Luzzi died on 11th November 2012 and was a member of the Committee for Internal Control, Risks and Corporate Governance; therefore, the Committee was composed of the following members at the Date of the Report:

-- Carlo Secchi (Presidente);
+- Carlo Secchi (Chairman):

 - Franco Bruni;

-- Paolo Ferro-Luzzi:

 - Elisabetta Magistretti;

 - Luigi Roth.